Schedule Your Diagnostic Consultation

 Maintenance is Not Management

-If your excellent maintenance simply helps to perpetuate inefficient and costly processes, it may be time for the next step in our thought experiment.
+If your excellent maintenance helps to perpetuate inefficient and costly processes, it may be time for the next step in our thought experiment.

 There is no point in doing things right if they are the wrong things to do in the first place.